 Good relationships within school communities are paramount to the well-being and comfort of all members.
 To maintain good relationships, grievances or conflicts must be addressed so that these can be resolved and all parties can feel satisfied with the resolution process.
 Fair and open communication ensures that the rights and responsibilities of all parties are respected with the intent that consensus be achieved.
-This policy is based on the Gospel values of justice and forgiveness.
+This policy is based on the Cospel values of justice and forgiveness.

-Daramalan College is committed to providing a fair, safe and supportive environment where grievances are dealt with sensitively and expeditiously.
-Community members are encouraged to raise their grievances in the knowledge that those in a position of responsibility will take appropriate action to address those grievances.
-It is expected that confidentiality is respected by all parties throughout a grievance issue.
+Daramalan College is committed to providing a fact sele and supportive environment where grievances are dealt with sensitively and expeditously.
+Community members are encouraged to raise their grievances in the knowledge that those in a position of responsibility will take appropriate action to address those griavances.

+It is expected that confidentiality is especied by all parties throughout a grievance issue.

 - 1. Any member of the community may lodge a grievance regarding a school-related issue. - 2.
-All staff in leadership positions have a responsibility to listen to or read any grievances brought to their attention and to manage the matter appropriately. - 3.
+All staff in lead rship positions have a responsibility to listen to or read any grievances brought to their attention and to manage the matter appropriately. - 3.
 The College's Grievance (Community) Policy provides the guidelines to be used for the investigation process including the decision to determine if a grievance is vexatious or has substance. - 4.
 The Principal may decide to establish a grievance resolution committee on an ad-hoc basis to meet an identified need. - 5.
-This policy applies to all forms of grievances, however, if other procedures exist that more appropriately address the particular grievance (eg sexual harassment or unlawful discrimination), that mechanism should be used. - 6.
+This policy applies to all forms of grievances, however, if other procedures exist that more appropriately address the particular grievance (e.g. sexual harassment or unlawful discrimination), that mechanism should be used. - 6.
 Grievances concerning behaviour that may constitute unlawful conduct or behaviour, are progressed through the more formal channels appropriate to the conduct and as required by law. - 7.
-When a grievance is raised between a staff member or parent of the school and the school Principal and the matter has not been able to be resolved at the local level: - a.
-The staff member / parent grievance is referred to the Director of MSC Education.
+When a grievance is raised between a staff member or parent of the school and the school Principal and the matter has not been able to be resolved at the local level:

+- The staff member / parent grievance is referred to the Director of MSC Education. a.
 The Director of MSC Education collaborates with the Board Chair to seek a resolution to the issue.
-They determine if there are sufficient grounds for an investigation.
-If there are sufficient grounds for an investigation they may appoint a person/s who meets with the relevant parties and keep appropriate records.
+They determine if there are sufficient grounds for an investigation following consultation and consideration of the MSC Education Members Council Complaints Policy.
+If there are sufficient grounds for an investigation, they may appoint a person/s who meets with the relevant parties and keeps appropriate records.
+The Board Chair will keep Board Directors informed through the process. - b.

-- b.
 The reviewer/s present their findings to the Director of MSC Education and the Board Chair, who makes a decision on the issue. - c.
-This decision is communicated to the Principal, the complainant and the Provincial for any consequent action. - d.
-All relevant documents are kept in the Provincial archives.
+This decision is communicated to the Principal, the complainant and the Provincial for any consequent action. - All relevant documents are kept in the Provincial archives. d.